pqwy/dead-simple-promises-js/README.md

 # Dead-Simple Promises, js #

-Yet **another** future/promise variant for Javascript.
+Yet **another** future/promise implementation for Javascript.

 ![PROMISE!](https://raw.github.com/pqwy/dead-simple-promises-js/memorabilia/brofist.jpg)

-This one's distinction is very simple semantics, supported by some equational laws, and a pretty fast implementation.
-The goal is to have promises that can wrap every single async call in an io-heavy node application and still survive the speed hit, together with being relatively no-brainer to use.
+The distinction of this one is very simple semantics, supported by some equational laws, and a pretty fast implementation.
+The goal is to have promises that can wrap every single async call in an IO-heavy node application and still survive the speed hit, together with being relatively no-brainer to use.

-Currently, the hit is around 40% for pure in-process workloads and much lower with intermittent callouts.
+Currently, the hit is around 40% for pure in-process workloads and much lower with intermittent syscalls.
 See `slake bench`.

 On the other hand, it is **not** compatible with [Promises/A+](http://promises-aplus.github.io/promises-spec/).
 Continuations are